Spring Pop-Up Series

 Recently founded in New York City, HIERRO is an artist-driven curatorial platform dedicated to short-term exhibitions of consequence.
 Our ethos is built around the longstanding history of artists who self-organize with the desire of questioning traditional modes of showing work.
 We imagine ourselves as a painters’ punk rock band channeling a DIY sensibility.

-A Short Lived Torture of Cacophony is its first exhibition, organized by Jorge Rios, with a focus on contemporary post-painterly abstraction that rejects symbolism and interpretation in favor of a direct visual experience.
-The exhibition features works by Michelle Brandemuehl, Ron Ewert, Jorge Rios and Benjamin Lee Sperry.
+A Short Lived Torture of Cacophony is our first exhibition, organized by Jorge Rios, with a focus on contemporary post-painterly pictures that rejects symbolism and interpretation in favor of a direct visual experience.
+The exhibition features works by Michelle Brandemuehl, Ron Ewert, Jorge Rios, and Benjamin Lee Sperry.

 Michelle Brandemuehl

-Brandemuehl's work is a conversation about the whatness of people, places, and things.
-Relying on restraint and minimal form as a point of entry, the practice explores the relationship between subtlety and the sublime.
-Central to the work is an interest in the qualities of opposites and how two opposing forces can coexist within the same space—an inquiry expressed through material choices such as the grit of spray paint on linen, black on white, the defined lines of a rectangle, and the soft glow of fog.
-Each object emerges as a response to these contradictions, transforming in their presence.
-The chosen materials and structural elements form an emotional architecture that invites viewers into a dialogue about paradox.
-Recent works expand this inquiry into imagined landscapes of outer space, framed by the metaphor of a window—its border both a threshold and a limit—prompting questions about perception, illusion, and the potential of the unseen.
+Branemuehl's work is a conversation about the whatness of people, places and things.
+I rely on restraint and minimal form as a point of entry, exploring the relationship between subtlety and the sublime.
+I’m interested in the qualities of opposites and how two opposing forces hold the same space, as examined through my choice of materials – the grit of spray paint on linen, black on white, the defined lines of the rectangle, and the soft glow of fog.
+The object responds to and changes in response to these contradictions.
+The materials and structure I choose form an emotional architecture, creating a dialogue with the viewer that invites them to explore these paradoxes.
+My recent work explores the idea of landscapes in outer space: using the vantage point of looking through a window, the border framing this other world, questioning what we think we see, and the possibilities that lie in the unseen.

 Ron Ewert